Email Coach Nelson

-Niecee Nelson enters her eighth season as an assistant coach at USD.
+Niecee Nelson enters her ninth season as an assistant coach at USD.
 "The University of San Diego has given me an opportunity of a lifetime.
 I work in an amazing environment, on a campus that is second to none with a strong academic curriculum and a thriving athletic department.
 I've had the opportunity to help build a winning tradition and influence the lives of our student-athletes.
 It is an honor to call San Diego "home" and a privilege to coach on this staff."

 On the court, Nelson's responsibilities include point guard and shooting guard development.
 Last season she helped guide Kiva Herman to a First-Team, All-Conference selection as well as an All-tournament award at the West Coast Conference Championships in Vegas.
 Herman broke the single season scoring record at USD and had a record-breaking performance during the teams' four game run at the championship.
 This is the fourth guard to graduate and pursue a professional basketball career overseas since Nelson joined the staff.
 Nelson also helped Dominique Conners earn a spot on the All-freshman team and ultimately gain recognition on the All-WCC tournament team last season.

 Off the court, Nelson is responsible for overseeing the teams' academic progress, organizing of team travel, managing the overall budget, and ordering of team equipment.
 She shares the duties of recruiting as well as the scouting of opponents.